aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/dates-and-times/_index.md

 A2 is Numeric Value: 43791
 ```

-## **How to Set DateTime Value in Aspose.Cells**
+## **How to Set a DateTime Value in Aspose.Cells**
-This example sets a DateTime value in cell A1 and A2, sets custom format of A1 and number format of A2, and then outputs the value types.
+This example sets a DateTime value in cell A1 and A2, sets a custom format for A1 and a number format for A2, and then outputs the value types.

 ```html
 <!DOCTYPE html>